 HORSE IN TRANSITION

-A horse in transition is any horse that is currently in transition from one home, vocation, opportunity or owner to the next.
-Throughout its lifetime, most horses will have multiple homes and owners.
+A horse in transition is any horse who is currently in transition from one home, vocation, opportunity or owner to the next.
+Throughout their lifetime, most horses will have multiple homes and owners.
 Often, these horses find themselves in transition due to no fault of their own, rather as the result of a change in the owner’s circumstances (time, location, finances, need, etc.)

 Adoption is the process of transferring a horse into a new home or vocation.
 Adoption organizations and transition centers work to facilitate adoptions in a variety of ways, ranging from supporting individuals who need to rehome a horse to seeking and securing appropriate placements for the horses in their care.
 Many transition centers utilize training and robust care plans for horses in transition in order to make them more attractive candidates to prospective adopters.

 While many prospective horse owners are interested in adoption, overly restrictive and/or lengthy adoption policies and procedures can become barriers to adoption.
 Adoption organizations should implement a process to screen potential owners to seek a strong match between horse and human, while also being mindful that the pre- and post-adoption policies do not become so complicated that they discourage potential owners from choosing adoption when acquiring a new horse.